xma711/notebook/programming/python/common_knowledge/README.md

 string
 -----------------

-these are examples of strings:
+These are examples of strings:

 *str = 'this is a string'*

 *str2 = "this is a string"*

-*str3* = """string also, in multiple lines. hello world on 2nd line!"""
+*str3* = """string also, in multiple lines.
+Hello world on 2nd line!"""

-to add two strings together: *anmial = "Cats "+ "Dogs "* # the animal variable is "Cats Dogs "
+To add two strings together: *anmial = "Cats "+ "Dogs "* # the animal variable is "Cats Dogs "

 *animal += "Rabbits"* # the animal variable is updated to "Cats Dogs Rabbits"